gardhr/cosi/README.md

 ## Status

 Cosi is still very much in the early stages of development.
-That said even in its current state the code base is quite stable and usable.
+That said even in its present state the code base is quite stable and usable.

 ## Caveats